How do Ofsted inspections work, and why are outstanding schools downgraded?

 In Wales, inspections are carried out by Estyn, in Scotland they are done by Education Scotland and in Northern Ireland by the Education and Training Inspectorate.

-Why are lots of "outstanding" schools being downgraded?
+Why are lots of 'outstanding' schools being downgraded?

 Schools that were rated good or outstanding used to be assessed every four years, but routine inspections for outstanding schools stopped in 2011 so resources could be focussed on the worst-performing institutions.